 Rising Treetops at Oakhurst is continuing to provide emergency respite services for individuals with developmental disabilities during the COVID-19 pandemic.

-While planned overnight respite and after school respite services at Rising Treetops were suspended as of March 20, and all summer camp services were subsequently cancelled, we have continued to provide services to vulnerable individuals with developmental disabilities on an emergency basis during the COVID-19 pandemic.
-Presently, Rising Treetops has the live-in and support staff to safely serve up to seven emergency respite clients at a time.
+While most respite services at Rising Treetops were suspended as of March 20, 2020, we have continued to provide services to vulnerable individuals with developmental disabilities on an emergency basis.
+This limited service has been critical to support families during this historically challenging year.

 COVID-19 has impacted our usual protocols and criteria for accepting and serving clients with development disabilities on an emergency basis.
 The safety and health of our clients and staff is always the highest priority at Rising Treetops, and as a result we are accepting referrals and requests for emergency respite services from care managers, OPWDD family support staff and directly from families with the following strict criteria in place for such a placement:

-2. Clients must have emergency placement needs of at least 28 days.
-OPWDD-funded clients must be pre-approved for the hours necessary to be provided site-based overnight respite services at Rising Treetops for at least 28 days, OR if a private placement the full cost of the service must be paid in advance.
+2. Clients must have emergency placement needs of at least 18 days (we have reduced this from our previous requirement of 28 days).
+OPWDD-funded clients must be pre-approved for the hours necessary to be provided site-based overnight respite services at Rising Treetops for at least 18 days, OR if a private placement the full cost of the service must be paid in advance.

 3. Clients must not require 1:1 personal care.